fraina/React-Weather-Widget/README.md

 e.g. http://localhost:4000/?l=NY&u=f

-Also, you can toggle units by click the units beside degree.
+Also, you can toggle units by click the units beside degree, and click the detail area for more infomation.

 ## LICENSE